marcelotorres1982/marcelotorres1982/README.md

 ## About Me #OpenToWork

 - 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Graduated in Systems Analysis and Development.
+- 🎓 Bachelor's degree in Systems Analysis and Development.
 - 💼 Currently studying to transition into a developer role.
 - 🌱 Learning more about AI, Machine Learning, Deep Learning.